-Gagosian Gallery is pleased to announce an exhibition of 1969-70 paintings by Neil Jenney.
-This is the artist's first solo gallery exhibition in nearly 12 years, and will include over 25 paintings from this critical period in Jenney's career.
+Gagosian is pleased to announce an exhibition of 1969–70 paintings by Neil Jenney.
+This is the artist’s first solo gallery exhibition in nearly twelve years, and will include over twenty-five paintings from this critical period in Jenney’s career.

 Jenney paints in a manner described by Marcia Tucker in 1978 as “Bad Painting.”
 The elements are pared down to their most essential colors and forms.
 Green is landscape or grass, blue is sky or water, brown is wood flooring or dirt.
 All the paintings are composed by Jenney’s signature brushstrokes, graphic markings, and framed by his own painted wood frames.

 A fully illustrated catalogue with an essay by Paul Gardner will be published on the occasion of the exhibition.